How to reduce your risk of having a fall

 The Ageing Well Service can give you information and advice to improve your health and wellbeing.
 They can also suggest local services to improve your strength and balance.
 Phone them on 01273 322 947.

 The Chartered Society of Physiotherapy has information about how to check if a person is at an increased risk of falls.
-You can also download their booklet called get up and go from their website.
+You can also download their booklet called get up and go - a guide to staying steady.

 Age UK have a guide to falls prevention, which lists the steps you can take to reduce your risk of falling.

 The council run a project called Active For Life to help people be more active.
-You can search for strength and balance classes, fitness classes and activities.
+You can find strength and balance classes, fitness classes and other activities.